 Tiger Fishing in Zimbabwe & Zambia

 The razor-toothed tiger fish is pound-for-pound one of the world’s most powerful freshwater species.
-They are at their most active in the early summer from September to December.
-And provide excellent sport but you can fish at any time of year.
-Probably the three main areas are the Lower Zambezi National Park in Zambia, the Mana Pools National Park on the Zimbabwe side of the Zambezi River, and Lake Kariba also in Zimbabwe.
-(Some lodges on the Namibian side of the Chobe River also offer tiger fishing…)
+They are at their most active in the early summer from September to December and provide excellent sport.
+But you can fish for them at any time of year.

-Lake Kariba supports more than forty species of fish, most notably the famous fighting tiger fish, as well as plentiful hippo and crocodiles.
+Lake Kariba supports more than forty species of fish, most notably the famous tiger fish.
+But its is also know for its many hippos and crocodiles.
 The fertile soil on the bed of Lake Kariba provides plentiful nutrients for the lakes fish.
-The world record Tiger Fish was caught on a fly rod near Musango on Lake Kariba.
+The world record Tiger Fish was caught on a fly rod near Musango Safari Lodge on Lake Kariba.

-Please note: The price mentioned above is for a 3 hours fishing excursion in the Zimbabwe side, excludes the park fee (currently US$10.00).
-Please contact if you would like to do fishing in Zambia.
+The price mentioned above is for a 3 hours fishing excursion at Victoria Falls on the Zimbabwe side.
+(This includes the park fee which is currently US$10.00.
+Please contact if you would like to do some fishing at Victoria Falls.

 Please Note: We don’t book this fishing trips on a standalone basis, only with accommodation such as Victoria Falls hotels